web-native/docs/chtml/v060/guide/installation.md

 To initialize CHTML libraries on the server for server-side rendering, an emulation of a *window* is required.
 This is obtainable with the [jsdom](https://github.com/jsdom/jsdom) library.

-Simply install *jsdom* and initial CHTML with the jsdom window object.
+Simply install *jsdom* and initialize CHTML with the jsdom window object.

 ```shell
 $ npm i jsdom